clearlydefined/clearlydefined/docs/charter.md

 layout: default
 ---

-# ClearlyDefined, defined.
+# ClearlyDefined, defined

 ## Mission

-Help FOSS projects be more successful through clearly defined project data.
+ClearlyDefined’s mission is to create a global database of licensing metadata for every Open Source software component ever published.

 ## Principles

-* Neutral – The project carries no affiliation or company driven focus
+- Neutral – The project carries no affiliation or company driven focus;
-* Open – The data, infrastructure, and processes are open to all
+- Open – The data, infrastructure, and processes are open to all;
-* Factual – All data is factual.
-No interpretation or assessment is made
+- Factual – All data is factual.
+No interpretation or assessment is made;
-* Upstream – Enable upstream projects as much as possible
+- Upstream – Enable upstream projects as much as possible;
-* Simple – Wherever possible the project will use the simple solution
+- Simple – Wherever possible the project will use the simple solution.

 ## Scope

-ClearlyDefined will pursue any data that makes FOSS projects easier to consume and thus more successful.
-Initially this work will focus on licensing data that form the core of understanding and meeting the legal obligations related to using FOSS.
+ClearlyDefined will focus on licensing metadata that form the core of understanding and meeting the legal obligations and security best practices related to using Open Source software.
 This includes:

-* License (declared and observed)
+- License (declared and observed);
-* Copyright holders
+- Copyright holders;
-* Source location (including revision/commit)
+- Source location (including revision/commit).

-### Why?

-The FOSS licensing and security information landscape is vast and varied.
-Projects without clear metadata are harder to adopt and so get fewer contributions and lower engagement -- they enjoy less success.
-On the consumer side, enormous effort is required to discover, comply with licensing obligations, and track security issues.
-Even simple things like the location of the source for a component can be painful to find.

-These ambiguities mean that FOSS cannot be consumed with confidence.
-This affects the success of FOSS projects.
-We want to break this vicious cycle.

-### What?

-Crowdsourcing the curation of licensing, security, accessibility data for FOSS projects.
-First clear licensing data.
-Later, clear security, accessibility data.

-### How?

-Harvesting data embedded in projects, curating the data in an open and collaborative process, contributing clearly defined project data back to the FOSS projects, and making the data freely and easily accessible.
-A virtuous cycle.

-### Future efforts will focus on further topics such as:

-* Security – facilitating the reporting and tracking of vulnerabilities in projects
-* Accessibility – Characteristics and analysis of a project’s support of accessibility related technology and concerns
-* Project data – Governance model, principals, issue tracking, discussion forums, ...

-The ordering of this work and effort applied will depend entirely on the community and their interests.
+## Motivation

+With the move towards SBOMs (Software Bill of Materials) everywhere for compliance and security reasons, organizations will face great challenges to generate these at scale for each stage on the supply chain, for every build or release.

+Additionally, multiple organizations will have to fix the same missing or wrongly identified licensing metadata over and over again.

+This is where ClearlyDefined comes in, by serving a cached copy of licensing metadata for each component through a simple API.

+Organizations will also be able to contribute back with any missing or wrongly identified licensing metadata, helping to create a database that is accurate for the benefit of all.

-# ClearlyDefined, governed.
+# ClearlyDefined, processes

-## Processes
+## Overview

 The continuing goal of ClearlyDefined is to help originating projects craft and maintain clarity around their in-scope data as a native part